Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

 \subsection{Doppler Shift}

 Since any transmitter in space will be moving rapidly, the interval between adjacent time bins in the ground station's reference frame initially will be reduced with respect to the interval measured in the transmitter's reference frame, as the transmitter is approaching.
-The intervals will match as the transmitter passes overhead, and as it moves away, the received interval will be longer (Fig. \ref{Doppfigexplan}b)\footnote{There is also a frequency shift on the photons, but since $\gamma\equiv\frac{1}{\sqrt{1-(\frac{V_{sat,long}}{c})^2}}=1.00000000033$, assuming $V_{sat,long}=7.7$ km/s (average velocity, e.g., of the ISS), the wavelength shift is negligible compared to the photon bandwidth of $\sim1$ nm.}.
+The intervals will match as the transmitter passes overhead, and as it moves away, the received interval will be longer (Fig. \ref{Doppfigexplan}b)~\footnote{There is also a frequency shift on the photons, but since $\gamma\equiv\frac{1}{\sqrt{1-(\frac{V_{sat,long}}{c})^2}}=1.00000000033$, assuming $V_{sat,long}=7.7$ km/s (average velocity, e.g., of the ISS), the wavelength shift is negligible ($\delta\lambda\approx\lambda(1-\gamma)$) compared to the photon bandwidth of about $1$ nm.}.

-Assuming there is an adaptive optics system on the ground station to correct for turbulence (effectively a transverse variation in phase), the Doppler shift is the only source of time-bin phase change from the space-to-ground channel.
-The exact phase shift produced through the Doppler effect is dependent on several parameters, including the maximum elevation angle of the orbit during a pass, which changes for subsequent passes and is at a maximum for passes directly overhead, i.e., the maximum elevation angle is $90^{\circ}$.
-For time bins separated by 1.5 ns and a $\sim90^{\circ}$-maximum elevation angle orbit, calculations of the relativistic longitudinal Doppler shift \cite{reldop} using a simulation of a LEO (low-earth orbit) satellite with orbit inclination of $51^{\circ}$ (angle between orbital plane and equator), 400-km altitude, i.e., the orbit of the International Space Station, and with the longitudinal velocity, $V_{sat,long}$, calculated along the beam path with respect to a ground station at $39^{\circ}$ latitude (e.g., continental United States) show an expected shift of
+Assuming there is an adaptive optics system on the ground station to correct for turbulence (effectively a transverse variation in phase), the Doppler shift is the only source of time-bin phase change from the space-to-ground channel~\footnote{The effect of changing ``piston'' due to random density fluctuations along the path is completely negligible given the short interval between the time bins.}.
+The exact phase shift produced through the Doppler effect is dependent on several parameters, including the maximum elevation angle of the orbit during a pass, which changes for subsequent passes and is at a maximum for passes directly overhead, i.e., when the maximum elevation angle is $90^{\circ}$.
+For time bins separated by 1.5 ns and an overhead pass, calculations of the relativistic longitudinal Doppler shift~\cite{reldop} using a simulation of a LEO (low-Earth orbit) satellite with orbit inclination of $51^{\circ}$ (angle between orbital plane and equator), 400-km altitude, i.e., the orbit of the International Space Station, and with the longitudinal velocity, $V_{sat,long}$, calculated along the beam path with respect to a ground station at $39^{\circ}$ latitude (e.g., continental United States), show an expected shift of